TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 The core functionalities that we have identified will be in the last part of this segment.

 ### Calendar
-The calendar will list an overview of experiments and their due dates.
+The calendar will list an overview of lectures in the lecture hall and planned experiments for every appointment.

-This very arrangment of experiment usage times will be displayed in a row corresponding to the day that it is taking place on.
+This very arrangment of experiment usage times will be displayed in one column per day that it is taking place on.

 The calendar will have an option to go forward or backward in time.

-The calendar will sync to the existing data base and will display only the latest of information.
+The calendar will sync to the existing database and will display only the latest of information.

 The calendar will allow clicking of lectures ensuring an overview over the experiments